-With the rising concern of toxic chemical exposure in babies and children, and awareness of the environment, it’s easy to see why cloth diapers are making a comeback.
+It’s easy to see why cloth diapers are making a comeback.
+With the rising concern of toxic chemical exposure in babies and children, and heightened awareness of the environment, cloth diapers make a smart, sustainable choice.
+But the benefits of cloth diapers don’t end there.

 Today’s cloth diapers are innovative, simple, easy to use, and many are created by moms!
 Snap or velcro closures replace the much dreaded safety pins.
 The old rubber/vinyl pants are now replaced with new water-resistant covers made of wool, nylon or polyurethane laminate (PUL).
 The leg opening and backs are often fitted with elastic making them snug fitting and helping to prevent blowouts.

 The pocket style, two-in-one system is comprised of a waterproof outer layer and an inner layer of fleece, suede cloth or organic cotton.
 These two layers are sewn together in such a way as to leave an opening at the back (pocket) into which you put absorbent material (called an insert) of your choice.

 When your baby wets the diaper, the moisture is wicked through the inner cover layer to the insert.
 Pocket diapers can be compared to disposable diapers in terms of ease of use.

 Cloth diaper sprayers also help make cleanup simple and pain-free.

 Choosing between the different kinds of cloth diapers is one way to get started.
 You can also check out other helpful tips for cloth diapers for beginners.

 The Health Benefits of Cloth Diapers